stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 02 - Introduction to CS7637.md

 - Tasks addressed by KBAI
 - How KBAI agents use these methods to address these tasks
 - The relationship between AI and human recognition

+## Class Outcomes

+Class outcomes include:

+- Designing and implementing a KBAI agent
+- Using formal strategies and agents to address complex practical problems
+- Using the design and results of KBAI agents to reflect on human cognition